top of page

 COMPUTER ACCURACY

 Competitors use the E6B, a pilot's analog flight computer, to solve math problems about flight planning.
 You will be asked about time, speed, distance, wind corrections, fuel requirements, and unit conversions.
+This is great practice for private pilot training.

-SIMULATED COMPREHENSIVE AIRCRAFT NAVIGATION EVENT (SCAN)
+SIMULATED COMPREHENSIVE AIRCRAFT NAVIGATION

 SCAN is a written test with questions about a simulated cross-country flight.
 You will get a test booklet, chart supplement sheet, and a sectional given to you for the route.
 You are required to cross country plan, calculate weight and balance, aircraft performance, answer questions about the safety of the flight, weather interpretations, and fuel consumption.